jonaskahn/asktube/README.md

 ---

-## ⁉️ FAQ

-- **Does I need paid API to run?**
-  - No, you can fully run in your local machine if your pc have ability
-  - You can still using free API to run with some limitations.

 ## ✍🏿 For development

 - [Backend](./engine/README.md)

+---
+## ⁉️ FAQ and Troubleshooting

+- **Do I need paid API to run?**
+  - No, you can fully run in your local machine if your pc have ability
+  - You can still use free API to run with some limitations.